Louisville, Kentucky: Public safety

 The primary law enforcement agencies are the Louisville Metro Police Department (LMPD) and the Jefferson County Sheriff's Office (JCSO).
 911 emergency medical services are provided by the government as Louisville Metro EMS.

 Fire protection is provided by 16 independent fire departments working in concert through mutual aid agreements.
 The only fire department operated by Metro Government is Louisville Fire & Rescue, the successor to the pre-merger Louisville Division of Fire.
 The city of Shively in western Jefferson County possesses an independent fire department that uses the same dispatch and radio channels as Louisville Fire and Rescue.

-Firsts

-Important events occurring in the city include the second-largest American exhibition to date (1883), which had the largest to-date installation of light bulbs by their recent inventor and then-former resident Thomas Edison, as well as the first free public library in the US to be staffed by and provide services exclusively for African Americans (1905).
-Medical advances include the 1999 first human hand transplant in the US and the first self-contained artificial heart transplant in 2001.